The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 This is reasonable value, particularly when you compare it to the Sonicare for kids toothbrush at 14 cents per day.

-At double the price it is a big jump up.
+At nearly double the price, the Sonicare kids brush is expensive.
 This is not helped by the higher cost of the brush heads.
-However, the interactive nature of the Sonicare and the battery life might make it work it.
+However, the interactive nature of the Sonicare and the battery life might make it worth it.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.